upgradelabs/invoicexpress-api/README.md

 ```

-If you do not want to put your API key in the .env file or prefer to get it every request, you can call the `getAPIKey()` method, this way you can change the API key in your account frequently and not need to update the app.
+>If you do not want to put your API key in the .env file, or prefer to get it on every request, you can call the `getAPIKey()` method.
+This way you can change the API key in your account frequently and not need to update the app.

-In the config file `invoicexpress`, there are 2 empty fields `['username', 'password']` so you can put the username/password there, if you want.
+>In the config file `invoicexpress`, there are 2 empty fields `['username', 'password']` so you can put the username/password there, if you want.

 ```php
 $client = new InvoiceXpressAPI();